JetBrains/intellij-sdk-docs/lists_and_trees.md

 ---
-title: IntelliJ IDEA List and Tree Controls
+title: List and Tree Controls
 ---

 <!--